-If you have ever been in a conflict with a person who seems keener on continuing and escalating the conflict than resolving it, you may be dealing with a high conflict personality.
-High conflict people and personalities are not the easiest personalities to have conversations or conflict with, especially if you need to resolve the conflict.
-However, high conflict personalities are often the result of a disorder, and there are ways to work with or around a high conflict personality to achieve a resolution that all the parties will be happy with.
-Understanding what makes a high conflict personality, what it is caused by, and how to work with high conflict personalities in professional or personal situations will help make conflict resolution the norm in dealing with high conflict people.
+What is a high-conflict personality?
+If you have ever been in a conflict with a person who seems keener on continuing and escalating the conflict than resolving it, you may be dealing with one.
+High-conflict personalities are not the easiest to have conversations with, especially if you need to resolve the conflict.
+However, high-conflict personalities are often the result of a personality disorder, and there are ways to work with or around to achieve a resolution that all the parties will be happy with.
+Understanding what makes a high-conflict personality, what it is caused by, and how to work with these personalities in professional or personal situations will help make conflict resolution the norm in dealing with unmanaged emotions and extreme behaviors.

 High Conflict Personality:

 Before we discuss how to collaborate with high-conflict people, it is important to understand what high conflict personality is and how it affects the people who are dealing with the results.
-A high conflict personality describes a person that will increase or prolong conflict instead of seeking to resolve it.
-A common way that high conflict people prolong conflict is by deflecting and distracting during the conflict and expanding the issues.
+A high-conflict personality theory describes a person that will increase or prolong conflict instead of seeking to resolve it.
+A common way that high-conflict people prolong conflict is by deflecting and distracting during the conflict and expanding the issues.
 They will pick a person, the target of blame, and attack or injure them It is often a coping mechanism leftover from trauma, as will be discussed later.
-However, no matter what the cause, dealing with a high conflict personality is often very difficult.
+However, no matter what the cause, dealing with a high-conflict personality is often very difficult.

-- Shifting Blame: High conflict people will shift the blame for various wrongdoings on other people, often blaming the entire conflict on the actions of others and refusing to acknowledge their role.
+- Shifting Blame: People with a personality disorder will shift the blame for their own behavior and various wrongdoings on other people, often blaming the entire conflict on the actions of others and refusing to acknowledge their role.
 The person that receives the blame is known as the target of blame.
-High conflict people will be very resistant to accepting blame.
+These people will be very resistant to accepting blame.

 - No Compromise: One of the key practices for conflict resolution is the opportunity to discuss the issues and work together to compromise or cooperate and develop a solution that works for everyone.
-High conflict people often view the situation as an “all-or-nothing” situation and will not allow anyone else to have a say.
+High-conflict people often view the situation as an “all-or-nothing thinking” situation and will not allow anyone else to have a say.
 They are not likely to see the problem or solution from anyone else’s point of view and will not listen to what is being discussed.

-While these behaviors are common among all high conflict personalities, there are also five separate types of high conflict people that are important to understand.
-These are typically tied to the various types of personality disorders that a high conflict person may have.
+While these behaviors are common among all high-conflict personalities, there are also five separate types of people that are important to understand.
+These are typically tied to the various types of personality disorders that a person may have.
 These types are:

 - Narcissistic: Narcissistic high conflict people shift the blame to the people around them, consistently living in an oxymoron of both berating and shaming the target of the blame and needing their admiration and affection.
 This type will use insults and degrading comments to try and will claim that they are justified because of the way that others that them.
 They will use many tactics to gain power.